-- Leadership for the college Outdoors Program - Development of a comprehensive, professional adventure education program - Internship - Participation in regional, national and international educational opportunities - And, for the highly motivated student, the opportunity to assist faculty in teaching courses Major in Outdoor Leadership, B.A.

-Grades: Students must earn a combined GPA of 2.0 for courses in the major.
-Total Credit Hours: Students must earn a minimum of 49 credit hours, including the following, to fulfill the major requirements.
+- Leadership for the college Outdoors Program - Development of a comprehensive, professional adventure education program - Internship - Participation in regional, national and international educational opportunities - And, for the highly motivated student, the opportunity to assist faculty in teaching courses Grades: Students must earn a combined GPA of 2.0 for courses in the major.
+Total Credit Hours: Students must earn a minimum of 51 credit hours, including the following, to fulfill the major requirements.
 Requirements:

-I. All of the following:

-CD 3500 Career Preparation (2cr) CD 4840 Academic Internship Seminar (2cr) ENS/ODL 4200 Program Planning and Design (4cr) ODL 1000 History and Philosophy of Outdoor Adventure Education (2cr) ODL 1250 Introduction to Rock Climbing (1cr) ODL 2100 Backcountry Skills and Techniques (4cr) ODL 2150 Initiatives for Adventure Education (4cr) ODL 2200 Wilderness First Responder (1-4cr) ODL 2410 Natural Environments and Health (4cr) ODL 3100 Leadership for Adventure Education (4cr) ODL 3220 Challenge Course Facilitation and Management (4cr) ODL 3251 Universal Adventure Programming (4cr) ODL 4100 Administration and Management of Adventure Education Programs (4cr) PSY 1000 Introduction to Psychology (4cr) II.
-One of the following:

-ODL 1090 Whitewater Canoeing (1cr) ODL 1110 Whitewater Kayaking (1cr) PED 1160 Lifeguard Training (2cr) III.
-One of the following:

-EDU 3050 Educational Psychology (4cr) PSY 2010 Infant and Child Development (4cr) PSY 2040 Adolescent Development (4cr) PSY 3170 Health Psychology (4cr) PSY 3180 Social Psychology (4cr) PSY 3260 Theories and Techniques in Counseling and Psychotherapy (4cr) SWK 3050 Human Behavior in the Social Environment I: The Life Course (4cr) Minor in Outdoor Leadership Grades: Students must earn a combined GPA of 2.0 for courses in the minor.
-Requirements: Students must earn a minimum of 21 credit hours including the following to fulfill the minor requirements I. All of the following:
+- I. All of the following: - CD 3500 Career Preparation (2cr) - CD 4840 Academic Internship Seminar (2cr) - ENS 4200 / ODL 4200 Program Planning and Design (4cr) - ODL 1000 History and Philosophy of Outdoor Adventure Education (4cr) - ODL 1250 Introduction to Rock Climbing (1cr) - ODL 2100 Backcountry Skills and Techniques (4cr) - ODL 2150 Teambuilding and Group Facilitation (4cr) - ODL 2200 Wilderness First Responder (1-4cr) - ODL 2410 Natural Environments and Health (4cr) - ODL 3100 Leadership for Adventure Education (4cr) - ODL 3220 Challenge Course Facilitation and Management (4cr) - ODL 3251 Universal Adventure Programming (4cr) - ODL 4100 Administration and Management of Adventure Education Programs (4cr) - PSY 1000 Introduction to Psychology (4cr) - II.
+One of the following: - ODL 1090 Whitewater Canoeing (1cr) - ODL 1110 Whitewater Kayaking (1cr) - III.
+One of the following: - EDU 2050 Educational Psychology (4cr) PSY 2010 Infant and Child Development (4cr) PSY 2040 Adolescent Development (4cr) PSY 3170 Health Psychology (4cr) PSY 3180 Social Psychology (4cr) PSY 3260 Theories and Techniques in Counseling and Psychotherapy (4cr) SWK 3050 Human Behavior in the Social Environment I: The Life Course (4cr) - IV.
+Community Engagement Commitment: PEG 1, 2, and 3 must be fulfilled by each student (as detailed here in the catalog).
+These are not required to be directly relevant to the major, but students are encouraged to explore community engagement experiences that intersect with their major coursework.
+They should explore these opportunities with their advisor, with the support of the Community Engagement Office.
+Minor in Outdoor Leadership Grades: Students must earn a combined GPA of 2.0 for courses in the minor.
+Requirements:

-ODL 1000 History and Philosophy of Outdoor Adventure Education (2cr) ODL 1250 Introduction to Rock Climbing (1cr) ODL 2100 Backcountry Skills and Techniques (4cr) - ODL 2150 Initiatives for Adventure Education (4cr) - ODL 2200 Wilderness First Responder (1-4cr) - ODL 3100 Leadership for Adventure Education (4cr) - II.
-One of the following:

-ODL 1090 Whitewater Canoeing (1cr) ODL 1110 Whitewater Kayaking (1cr) PED 1160 Lifeguard Training (2cr) III.
-One of the following:
+Students must earn a minimum of 23 credit hours including the following to fulfill the minor requirements - I. All of the following: - ODL 1000 History and Philosophy of Outdoor Adventure Education (4cr) - ODL 1250 Introduction to Rock Climbing (1cr) - ODL 2100 Backcountry Skills and Techniques (4cr) - ODL 2150 Teambuilding and Group Facilitation (4cr) - ODL 2200 Wilderness First Responder (1-4cr) - ODL 3100 Leadership for Adventure Education (4cr) - II.
+One of the following: - ODL 1090 Whitewater Canoeing (1cr) ODL 1110 Whitewater Kayaking (1cr) - III.
+One of the following: - ODL 2410 Natural Environments and Health (4cr) - ODL 3220 Challenge Course Facilitation and Management (4cr) - ODL 3251 Universal Adventure Programming (4cr) Philosophy and Politics Department Major in History and Political Science, B.A.